Centre for Good Relations – Civic Mediation

 Centre for Good Relations

-Centre for Good Relations (CfGR) is an independent not for profit company working in partnership widely throughout the UK and Europe.
+Centre for Good Relations (CfGR) is an independent not for profit company based in Scotland working on a range of projects in different parts of the country.

 Our core work is ‘civic mediation’: facilitation and dialogue, working through issues of contention and dispute, and addressing social conflicts and tensions.